 The core element is the inference system capable of translating the assessment into actionable insights and recommendations for the patient in both clinical and home-based rehabilitation deployment of PROMISE.

-As a technical innovation, PROMISE will offer a platform which can be used in both clinical (laboratory) and home rehabilitation.
+As a technical innovation, PROMISE will offer a platform that can be used in both clinical (laboratory) and home rehabilitation.
 PROMISE will use a combination of affordable wearables (i.e. IMU, EMG, HR) and recommend the best configuration of number and placement of such sensors that capture patient motion peculiarities.